Courses in Nursing (NUR)

 2411 Microbiology for Health Professionals (3-2-0).
 The study of infectious disease processes using an organ systems approach.
 A thorough analysis of infectious disease processes including host-microbe interactions and medical intervention is central to the curriculum.
 Laboratory focus includes basic microbiological methodology and case studies.

-3206 Geriatric Nursing Practicum (0-0-6).
-Using simulation and clinical experiences, students apply research-based strategies to provide safe and quality care to culturally diverse adult and aging patients in hospitals and skilled care facilities.
+3214 Fundamentals of Nursing Practicum (0-0-6).
+Using simulation and clinical experiences, students apply research-based strategies to provide safe and quality care to culturally diverse adult patients in hospitals and skilled care facilities.
+Grading will be either pass or fail.

 3301 Health Policy and Professional Issues (3-0-0).
 This course addresses pertinent political, social, ethical, economic and education forces that influence trends and issues impacting professional nursing and health care delivery systems in general.